Sauvignon Blanc Semillon

 In the Vineyard

 The vines carry a maximum of 7 tonnes per hectare.
 In order to achieve low yields the vineyard is non-irrigated and cane-pruned.
-Picking time for the Sauvignon Blanc and Semillon is usually around early March.
+Picking time for the Sauvignon Blanc and Semillon is usually around early to mid March.
 The fruit is ripened to approximately 12° baume, but this is not recipe winemaking and fruit flavour ultimately determines picking dates.
 The fruit is then handpicked and transported to the winery (adjacent to the vines) on the Picardy estate.

 In the Winery